Published 12-12-23

 For the most recent updates on Mary Kay’s global sustainability strategy, click here.

-Then.
-Now.
-Always.
 One of the original glass ceiling breakers, Mary Kay Ash founded her dream beauty brand in Texas in 1963 with one goal: to enrich women’s lives.
-That dream has blossomed into a global company with millions of independent sales force members in more than 35 countries.
-For 60 years, the Mary Kay opportunity has empowered women to define their own futures through education, mentorship, advocacy, and innovation.
+That dream has blossomed into a global company with millions of independent sales force members in more than 40 markets.
+For over 60 years, the Mary Kay opportunity has empowered women to define their own futures through education, mentorship, advocacy, and innovation.
 Mary Kay is dedicated to investing in the science behind beauty and manufacturing cutting-edge skincare, color cosmetics, nutritional supplements, and fragrances.
 Mary Kay believes in preserving our planet for future generations, protecting women impacted by cancer and domestic abuse, and encouraging youth to follow their dreams.
-Learn more at marykayglobal.com, find us on Facebook, Instagram, and LinkedIn, or follow us on Twitter.
+Learn more at marykayglobal.com, find us on Facebook, Instagram, and LinkedIn, or follow us on X.

 More from Mary Kay